nordeck/matrix-meetings/README.md

 ## Deployment

-Yon can run the widget using Docker:
+You can run the widget using Docker:

 ```sh
 docker run --rm -p 8080:8080 ghcr.io/nordeck/matrix-meetings-widget:latest
 ```

+Our docker image supports customizing the nginx config by supplying additional config files.
+For example, this allows running the image in an IPv4-only environment, as demonstrated at <https://github.com/nordeck/matrix-widget-toolkit/tree/main/containers/widget-server#custom-listen-directive>

-Yon can run the bot using Docker:
+You can run the bot using Docker:

 ```sh
 docker run --rm -p 3000:3000 ghcr.io/nordeck/matrix-meetings-bot:latest